 Has +10 years of experience an in-house IT and IP lawyer at Indra.
 He is a member of the Bar Association of Madrid and a member of the Chartered Institute of Arbitrators.
 He is also a qualified Spanish mediator.
 Eric holds a master in Cybersecurity at ISDE and a certificate in privacy and data protection from Georgetown University School of Continuing Studies.

-Cybersecurity and Data Privacy attorney, admitted to practice in the State of California and the State of New York.
+Breach Response Services Manager at Beazley, a UK insurance firm.
+She’s also a cyber and privacy attorney, admitted to practice law in the states of California and New York.
 Experienced in complex white-collar and cybercrime investigations.
 Collected intelligence on cybercriminals and analyzed hard drives and other seized media, routinely testifying in grand jury hearings and attending proffer sessions.

 Senior Associate at Arzinger Law Offices (Minsk, Belarus) and the Chief Coordinator at Young ADR Belarus.
 Specializes in dispute resolution and technology law.
 Interested in the use of technology in dispute resolution often takes part in legal-tech hackathons.
 Attended the advanced course in Investment Arbitration at the Arbitration Academy in Paris, did an internship at the ICC and her LLM at Queen Mary University of London (Chevening Scholar).

 This open-source is intended as educational or general information only.

 Practical tips to navigate social media avoiding the pitfalls.
 The infographic and the full report of the webinar "Arbitrators and their online identity: a double-edged sword" were originally published on Kluwer Arbitration Blog, 4 May 2021

 Practical guidance to enhance cybersecurity in arbitration proceedings.
 The full article and the infographic were originally published on Kluwer Arbitration Blog, 27 March 2021